-For either IDT Standard mode or FWFT mode, updating of the PAE, HF and PAF flags begin with the rising edge of RCLK that the RT is setup on.
-PAE is synchronized to RCLK, thus on the second rising edge of RCLK after RT is setup, the PAE flag will be updated.
-HF is asynchronous, thus the rising edge of RCLK that RT is setup will update HF.
-PAF is synchronized to WCLK, thus the second rising edge of WCLK that occurs tskew after the rising edge of RCLK that RT is setup will update PAF.
-RT is synchronized to RCLK.
+For either IDT Standard mode or FWFT mode, updating of the PAE, HF and PAF flags begin with the rising edge of RCLK that RT is setup.
+PAE is synchronized to RCLK, thus on the second rising edge of RCLK after \overline{RT} is setup, the \overline{PAE} flag will be updated. \overline{HF} is asynchronous, thus the rising edge of RCLK that \overline{RT} is setup will update \overline{HF} . \overline{PAF} is synchronized to WCLK, thus the second rising edge of WCLK that occurs tskew after the rising edge of RCLK that \overline{RT} is setup will update \overline{PAF} . \overline{RT} is synchronized to RCLK.

-The Retransmit function has the option of 2 modes of operation, either "normal latency" or "zero latency".
+The Retransmit function has the option of two modes of operation, either "normal latency" or "zero latency".
 Figure 11 and Figure 12 mentioned previously, relate to "normal latency".
 Figure 13 and Figure 14 show "zero latency" retransmit operation.
 Zero latency basically means that the first data word to be retransmitted, is placed onto the output register with respect to the RCLK pulse that initiated the retransmit.